gabrielmacieldev/project-labeddit-frontend/README.md

-# Projeto Labeddit
+# Labeddit Project

-O Labeddit é uma rede social desenvolvida com uma API que permite criação de contas, recursos para login, postagem de conteúdos, likes e dislikes, exclusão e comentários de postagens, todos com suporte a dispositivos móveis e desktop totalmente responsivos.
-Para garantir a segurança dos usuários, utilizei técnicas de autenticação e autorização, com uso de tokens de segurança.
+Labeddit is a social network developed with an API that allows account creation, login features, content posting, likes and dislikes, post deletion, and comments, all with responsive support for mobile and desktop devices.
+To ensure user security, I implemented authentication and authorization techniques, utilizing security tokens.

-## 💻 Funcionalidades do Projeto
+## 💻 Project Features:

 - Endpoints
     - Login